enkidevs/curriculum/blockchain/blockchain-fundamentals/intro-blockchain/what-is-the-blockchain.md

 [1:Distributed Ledger]
 A distributed ledger is a database that exists across several locations or among multiple participants.

 Think of blockchain and distributed ledger in the same way you might think of Kleenex and facial tissues.
-The former is a type of the latter, but it has become so popular that it becomes ingrained in people’s minds as what the product is.
+The former is a type of the latter, but it has become so popular that it becomes ingrained in people's minds as what the product is.

 [2:Wallet Address]
 Unlike a real address, this will be a long string of numbers and letters.